 Near Glasgow, you can jump off an A-listed Titan crane which was once used by the local shipbuilding industry.
 The area is currently being renovated, but the bungee jump crane will reopen in Spring 2020.

 You can also bungee jump in the beautiful surroundings of Killiecrankie in Perthshire.
 The jump is lower – “just” 40 metres – but you jump from the bottom of a bridge that is surrounded by a gorgeous forest and a crystal clear river.

 The Via Ferrata in Kinlochleven is a unique climbing experience.
 It combines the experiences of climbing and canyoning as you follow the steel cables up next to Grey Mare’s Tail, the third tallest waterfall in Scotland – expect to get wet!

 On a Via Ferrata, you wear a climbing harness and helmet and are continuously attached to a steel cable with two carabiners.
 It’s completely safe, but physically quite strenuous.
 This tour takes about 5 hours and once you are on the route there is not really a way to turn back.
 The Via Ferrata tour in Kinlochleven also includes two crossings on top of the 90-metre waterfall on steel cables and a short zip line over the waterfall.
-You can book this experience here.

 14. Ziplining and Tree Top Walks